golanlevin/DrawingWithMachines/machines/hp_draftmaster_ii_7596a/README.md

 The Draftmaster II was among the most advanced pen plotters ever made by HP.
 They handled media sizes up to E/A0 size and plotted at 60 cm/s with acceleration up to 5.7g.
 The DraftMaster II (P/N 7596A - $10995) also plotted on continuous rolls.

 ---

+## Quickstart

+* Connect USB-to-DB9 FTDI serial cable to the gray HP 24542G (DB9-to-DB25) cable.
+Plug the USB connector to your laptop; plug the 25-pin HP 24542G to the **upper** RS-232 serial port on the DraftMaster. *Note:* The upper RS-232 port is specifically for connecting to a computer; don't use the lower ("terminal") port, which is wired differently.

+---